Optimizing Functionals on the Space of Probabilities with Input Convex Neural Networks: Molecular discovery

-\paragraph{Optimization with JKO} With the molecule embeddings coming from the VAE serving as the point cloud to be transported and the potential functional defined by the convex QED classifier, we run Algorithm \ref{alg:JKO-ICNN} to move an initial point cloud of molecule embeddings $\rho_0$ with low drug-likeness (QED < 0.7) to a region of the latent space that decodes to molecules with distribution $\rho^{T}_{\tau}$ with higher drug-likeness.
+\paragraph{Optimization with JKO} With the molecule embeddings coming from the VAE serving as the point cloud to be transported and the potential functional defined by the convex QED classifier, we run Algorithm \ref{alg:JKO-ICNN} to move an initial point cloud of molecule embeddings $\rho_0$ with low drug-likeness (QED $< 0.7$) to a region of the latent space that decodes to molecules with distribution $\rho^{T}_{\tau}$ with higher drug-likeness.
 The divergence $\textup{D}$ between the initial point cloud and subsequent point clouds of embeddings allows us to control for other generative priorities, such as staying \textit{close} to the original set of molecules.
-Following the notation of Algorithm \ref{alg:JKO-ICNN}, we used the following hyperparameters for the JKO-ICNN in this setting. $N$, number of original embeddings, was 1,000.
+We use the following hyperparameters for JKO-ICNN: $N$, number of original embeddings, was 1,000.
 The JKO rate $\tau$ was set to $1\rm{e}^{-4}$ and the outer loop steps $T$ was set to 100.
 For the inner loop, the number of iterations $n_u$ was set to 500, and the inner loop learning rate $\eta$ was set to $1\rm{e}^{-3}$.
 For the JKO $\rm{ICNN}$, we used a fully-connected ICNN with two hidden layers, each of dimension 100.
 Finally, we ran the JKO-ICNN flow without warm starts between steps.
-The full pipeline for this experiment setting is displayed in Figure \ref{fig:mol_pde_setup}.
-All computation for this pipeline, was done in a compute environment with 1 CPU and 1 V100 GPU submitted as resource-restricted jobs to a cluster.
+The full pipeline for this experiment setting is displayed in Figure \ref{fig:mol_pde_setup} in Appendix \ref{app:mol-pde_moses}.
+All computations were done with 1 CPU and 1 V100 GPU.